Last Updated on July 17, 2021 by Max

-A list of research denying the relation between the degree of prostate cancer risk upon the high levels of blood androgens is replenished every year.
+A list of research denying the relation between the degree of prostate cancer risk and the high levels of blood androgens has been replenishing every year.
 On the contrary, clinical studies have mainly correlated lower testosterone levels with prostate cancer hardness.

 How does testosterone stimulate prostate growth?

 So we have an apparent paradox in which castration or ADT makes prostate cancer revert yet higher testosterone levels fail to induce prostate cancer to grow.
 To explain and reconcile seemingly contradictory scientific and clinical results, a saturation model was proposed, according to which maximal stimulation of prostate cancer is reached at relatively low levels of testosterone.
 Prostate tissue growth is extremely sensitive to changes at very low androgen concentrations but becomes indifferent to that at higher levels.